darkoverlordofdata/adriac/readme.md

 https://github.com/radare/posixvala shows how we can hack the runtime back to life, by supplying missing GLib implementation.

 I'm taking this hack further, re-fitting selected glib modules to work in emscripten.
 There is also no GObject in Emscripten.
 This limits it to compact class. so I've added a preprocessing step to inject automatic reference counting into classes tagged by 'subclassing' Object.

-## examples
+## restrictions

+### vala

+* one namespace per file, (except global)
+* one namespace statement per file.
+Use '.' to specity compound namespace:

+    namespace outer.inner {
+        ...
+    }

+#### example:
 https://github.com/darkoverlordofdata/vala-emscripten

+### genie

+* one class per file
+* file tree must align with namespace, like java
+* forward references to ARC methods are broken (see example for workaround)

+#### example:
 https://github.com/darkoverlordofdata/platformer-gs

 ## oop limitations